Kjili/boardgame-quickrules/root.rst

 Vagabond vs Hundreds
   | get the ruin items before the Hundreds can
   | get items from other players before the Hundreds can loot (Hundreds cannot loot you)
+Vagabond vs Riverfolk
+  | you pay for services by exhausting items, the Riverfolk place the same number of their own warriors in the payment box
+  | you cannot purchase merchenaries

 Lizard Cult (reach 2)
 ^^^^^^^^^^^^^^^^^^^^^